All Episodes

 When I did these numbers in the first segment today, I forgot to mention that all these environmentalist wackos are out there.

-This should make th this this they are trying to suppress population to save the planet and so forth.
+They are trying to suppress population to save the planet and so forth.

 And that probably is one of the reasons why they're upset about the U.S. birth rate increasing.

-Um this boop, this boomy baby boom is wonderful.
+Well, this Burby baby boom is wonderful.

 Okay.

-But how old were you when your youngest child, a nine-year-old was born?
+But how old were you when your youngest child, a nine-year-old, was born?

 Well, that's right.